Anti-Money Laundering

 • from the same person (payer)

-• received in a single transaction or two or more related transactions.
+• received in a single transaction or two or more related

 HONG KONG (IGCHK – IGCJS)